Keep your head high, your bow higher, and your self-confidence the highest…

 The difference between ordinary and extraordinary is practice…

-The summer and fall schedules (final drafts) will be handed out at the March Parent Meeting 3/28/18.
-In August, we will have final schedules available on http://yaccheerleading.com.
-If you cannot access this or have any questions, please e-mail Jess Gorman at firstname.lastname@example.org.
+The TENTATIVE summer and fall schedules (final drafts) will be handed out at the April Parent Meeting on 4/10/19 with final schedules received in August and available on www.yaccheerleading.com.
+If you cannot access this or have any questions, please e-mail Jess Gorman at email@example.com.

-September 17th through mid-November practices will be held once during the school week and also once each Saturday for a total of two practices per week (K-1st Grade only practices on Saturday).
-Again, preliminary fall schedules will be provided in April with the possibility of a few changed dates/times for practices in the event of school holidays or occasions not posted until the final 2018-2019 official school calendar is released (Summer 2017).
+September 17th through mid-November practices will be held once during the school week and also once each Saturday for a total of two practices per week.
+Again, preliminary summer fall schedules will be provided in April with the possibility of a few changed dates/times for practices in the event of school holidays or occasions not posted until the final 2019-2020 official school calendar is released (Summer 2019).

 Tie your shoes, straighten your bow, show your spirit from head to toe!
 Lead the crowd, use your poms and cheer because football season is almost here!

-Cheerleaders are required to cheer at football games.
+Grades 3-8 Cheerleaders are required to cheer at football games (optional for K-2).
 Game schedules include both home and away games on Saturdays or Sundays.
 Attendance is monitored and will impact the ability of both the individual cheerleader and the squad as a whole, to participate in any or all competitions.
 Football games are weekly on Saturdays or Sundays.